Check out our son's space themed first birthday party right here.

 The food and decorations and fancy party dress were wonderful, but the best part of the party, of course, was the people who came to celebrate our little bean.
 It meant so much to us to watch all of the kids play together and to see them so sweetly wish Essley a happy birthday.
 Being able to gather so many of our loved ones (including Robbie's parents, who were there from Arizona) in one space for an event that, to us, was incredibly special, was the perfect way to begin our little girl's second year.

 Happiest birthday to you Essley Morgan, my heart.
 Waking up to you every morning this past year made each day fun and full of pure joy.
 I can't wait to see what year number two brings.
 I love you more than you'll ever know.
-(For more of our adventures, follow us on Instagram and Snapchat under user name bubbyandbean!)
+(Check out our son's space themed first birthday party right here.
+And for more of our adventures, follow us on Instagram and Snapchat under user name @bubbyandbean!)

 ALSO FIND US HERE: BLOGLOVIN' // INSTAGRAM // FACEBOOK // TWITTER // PINTEREST